Jackie Chan: Public image

 Jackie Chan has a sponsorship deal with Mitsubishi Motors that has resulted in the appearance of Mitsubishi cars in a number of his films.
-Furthermore, Mitsubishi launched a limited series of Evolution cars personally customized by Chan.
+Furthermore, Mitsubishi launched a limited 50 unit series of Lancer Evolution VIIIs personally customized by Chan.

 Chan was also the primary catalyst for the creation of review aggregation website Rotten Tomatoes, whose founder Senh Duong was his fan and created the website after collecting all the reviews of Chan's Hong Kong action movies as they were being released in the United States.
 In anticipation for Rush Hour, Chan's first major Hollywood crossover, he coded the website in two weeks and the site went live shortly before the release of Rush Hour.

 Chan says he has always wanted to be a role model to children, and has remained popular with them due to his good-natured acting style.
 He has generally refused to play villains and has been very restrained in using swear words in his films – he persuaded the director of Rush Hour to take "fuck" out of the script.
 Chan's greatest regret in life is not having received a proper education, inspiring him to fund educational institutions around the world.
 He funded the construction of the Jackie Chan Science Centre at the Australian National University and the establishment of schools in poor regions of China.
+During a press event in Beijing for his 2025 film Unexpected Family, Chan highlighted the suffering of children in Gaza caused by the Israeli bombing.

 Chan is a spokesperson for the Government of Hong Kong, appearing in public service announcements.
 In a Clean Hong Kong commercial, he urged the people of Hong Kong to be more considerate with regards to littering, a problem that has been widespread for decades.
 Furthermore, in an advertisement promoting nationalism, he gave a short explanation of the March of the Volunteers, the national anthem of the People's Republic of China.
 When Hong Kong Disneyland opened in 2005, Chan participated in the opening ceremony.
-In the United States, Chan appeared alongside Arnold Schwarzenegger in a government advert to combat copyright infringement and made another public service announcement with Los Angeles County Sheriff Lee Baca to encourage people, especially Asian people, to join the Los Angeles County Sheriff's Department.
+Chan also appeared alongside Arnold Schwarzenegger in a 2005 advert to combat copyright infringement in Hong Kong.